M3Works/pointsnobal/README.md

 data.

 ## Research API
-M3 Works is honored to support research and educational modeling.
-We maintain a free pointsnobal API for specific research and educational use.
-Reach out to us at [https://m3works.io/contact](https://m3works.io/contact) to request an API key and talk about your use case!
+🚀 Calling Snow Researchers & Students! 🚀

+At M3 Works, we’re passionate about advancing scientific research and education! 🌍📊

+That’s why we offer free access to our PointSnobal API for qualifying research and educational projects.
+Whether you’re modeling snow processes or exploring hydrology, we’re here to support your work!

+🔑 Request an API key on our website -> [https://m3works.io/contact](https://m3works.io/contact)

+Let’s collaborate and push the boundaries of environmental modeling together! ❄️📡

 ### Disclaimer
 This API is provided under the same license listed in this directory.
 The API